-Tablestore is a NoSQL multi-model database service independently developed by Alibaba Cloud.
-Tablestore can store large amounts of structured data and provide query and analysis services.
-The distributed storage and powerful index-based search engine enable Tablestore to store PB-grade data while ensuring 10 million TPS and millisecond-level latency.
-This document introduces terms, models, and features of Tablestore.
+Tablestore is a multi-model service that is developed by Alibaba Cloud.
+Tablestore can store a large amount of structured data and supports fast query and analysis.
+The distributed storage and powerful index-based search engine allow Tablestore to store petabytes of data while transactions per second (TPS) of tens of millions and a latency within milliseconds are ensured.

 |Read/write throughput||The read/write throughput is measured by read/write capacity units (CUs), which is the smallest billing unit for read and write operations.|

 |Region||A region is a physical data center of Alibaba Cloud.|

 |Endpoint||Each Tablestore instance has an endpoint.
 An endpoint must be specified before operations can be performed on tables or data in Tablestore.|